Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 **LiFuUpABlClOf6CrCo**

-This passphrase looks random, will fit many length limits, but has the same degree of memorability as the full phrase, provided teh truncation system is easy to remember and use.
+This passphrase looks random, will fit many length limits, but has the same degree of memorability as the full phrase, provided the truncation system is easy to remember and use.

-Downfalls with this method are a degree of predictability if your truncation system is public, as well as a reduced usability over jus tthe longer phrase itself.
+Downfalls with this method are a degree of predictability if your truncation system is public, as well as a reduced usability over just the longer phrase itself.
 This one is good if you have complexity requirements that your full phrase can't meet too.

 # A final note on attacks

 Now is a good time to call your mind back to part 1, understanding how attacks happen.
-Now your head is in teh righ place, consider that attackers will often carry out attacks, first with commonly used passwords (from some pre-built list), then simple passwords based off a dictionary they produce (or buy etc.), these will start with limited complexity from capitalisation and letter substitution (think a+>@), before becoming more complex, before finally a full-blown 'brute force' attack takes place (thi is the aaa, aab, aba, abb guessing scheme).
+Now your head is in the right place, consider that attackers will often carry out attacks, first with commonly used passwords (from some pre-built list), then simple passwords based off a dictionary they produce (or buy etc.), these will start with limited complexity from capitalisation and letter substitution (think a+>@), before becoming more complex, before finally a full-blown 'brute force' attack takes place (this is the aaa, aab, aba, abb guessing scheme).

 Now as you go forward, it should be clear, avoid common passwords, avoid words likely to be in a dictionary, then avoid single words, with complexity added in, then make passwords computationally hard to guess.